joseeden/All-Things-Docker-and-Kubernetes/README.md

 8. kubeadm generates a **Bootstrap Token** for joining nodes to the cluster.
 9. kubeadm starts **Add-on Pods: DNS and kube-proxy**

-Note that the process defined above can be customized by specifying parameter.
+Note that the process defined above can be customized by specifying parameters.

 </details>